Title

 Buried: Mt.
 Pleasant Cemetery, Newark, New Jersey

-Marcus L. Ward's grave He was a Anti-slavery Republican who even went to "Bleeding Kansas" in 1858.
-He was a delegate to the 1860 Republican National Convention in Chicago that choose Abe Lincoln as their candidate.
+He was an Anti-slavery Republican who even went to "Bleeding Kansas" in 1858.
+He was a delegate to the 1860 Republican National Convention in Chicago that chooses Abe Lincoln as their candidate.
 The Republicans nominated Ward for Governor in 1862, but he lost to Democrat Joel Parker by one of the largest margins in state history.

 During the Civil War, Ward became known as the 'soldier's friend' for his many donations he made to help the soldiers.
 He established Marcus L. Ward's Office for Soldier's Business - a private bureau which secured soldier's pay and transmitted it to their families.
 In 1862, he borrowed money from the N.J. state government and leased a four-story building to begin the Ward U.S. Military Hospital in Newark.
 The Ward Hospital, with accommodations for 1,400 patients, was located in several factory and warehouse buildings east of Centre Street and between the railroad tracks of what is now the freight station of the Pennsylvania Railroad, and the river.
 The wounded and sick men were brought in from the front or from other hospitals, in trains and moved directly out of the cars into the hospital.
 In 1865 it became the Soldier's Home.
 Ward was also the chairman of the Public Aid Committee of Newark.
 Ward's active interest in the welfare of Civil War veterans and their families continued during the years of Reconstruction.